sublime-security/sublime-platform/README.md

 ----------
 *Sublime Platform is currently in early access, which means it's not publicly available yet.
 You can [request to join early access here](https://sublimesecurity.com/platform), or star/watch this repo for updates and general availability.*

-Follow the [Docker deployment instructions](https://docs.sublimesecurity.com/docs/installation).
-A cloud-native AWS deployment is also available.

 The following message sources are supported today:
 - Microsoft 365
 - Google Workspace